 Some people with normal “ BMI”, have sleep apnea.
 Sleep apnea can run in families, occur when you are older, or have a thick neck.
 So no matter what your weight, if you have daytime sleepiness after an apparently full night of sleep, you should be considered for a sleep study.

 A SLEEP STUDY requires that you go into a sleep center overnight, get hooked up to an electroencephalogram machine, oxygen monitor, chest straps, and the like.
 This is the gold standard for a diagnosis of sleep apnea, but a recording pulse oximeter will let you know a lot less expensively if you have the critical problem, a drop in oxygen saturation.
 The type of sleep apnea I have been discussing so far is obstructive sleep apnea.
 Of course there are other types such as central, or complex sleep apnea.

+Most sleep apnea responds to nasal CPAP, if you can tolerate it.
 My own sleep apnea was diagnosed as moderate, 15% central and 85% obstructive in type.
 I have a stuffy nose which I believe to be the main problem setting me up for sleep apnea, and I could not tolerate the positive nasal CPAP.
 There is also a dental apparatus that I tried unsuccessfully.
 I wound up sleeping on my side, and propping myself in that position with pillows .This seems to help me, but I still wake up several times a night, usually at the end of a 90 minute sleep cycle, and with a full bladder.

 I sleep through better on days when I have had more physical or mental exercise.
 Avoiding a full stomach at bedtime is also helpful with both sleep apnea and GERD.